mschwedeler/countryrisk/README.md

     - Make sure the following community-contributed Stata packages are installed: `mmerge, estout, blindschemes, reghdfe`.
     - Test whether Stata is available via the command line.
 To do so, open a terminal and type `stata` (or `stata-mp`, depending on the flavor you have installed).
 This should open Stata in the command line; if it doesn't please check whether the command is in your path environment.

-2) Install Python 3.9.
-Then go to the replication folder, create a virtual environment, and install the `config/requirements.txt`:
+2) Create a virtual environment with Python 3.9 and install the `config/requirements.txt`.
+One way to do this:
     ```shell
-    cd Replication # change to the replication folder
+    # be sure that you are in the replication folder
     python -m venv .venv # installs virtual environment in ./.venv
     source .venv/bin/activate # activates virtual environment
-    python -m pip install -r requirements/requirements.txt # installs all modules
+    python -m pip install -r config/requirements.txt # installs all modules
     ```
-    (Optional:) You can also manually compile the the requirements/requirements.txt from the requirements/requirements.in with the `pip-tools` module, and sync all packages in the virtual environment with pip-sync.
+    (Optional:) You can also manually compile the the config/requirements.txt from the config/requirements.in with the `pip-tools` module, and sync all packages in the virtual environment with pip-sync.
     ```shell
-    cd Replication
     source .ven/bin/activate
     python -m pip install pip-tools # install pip-tools
-    pip-compile --generate-hashes config/requirements/requirements.in
+    pip-compile --generate-hashes config/requirements.in
-    pip-sync config/requirements/requirements.txt
+    pip-sync config/requirements.txt
     ```
+    Note that you do not need the `eikon` and `wrds` modules for running either `data/make.py` or `analysis/make.py`.
+They are used for downloading the raw data.

-3) Edit the config.yaml file in the root directory of this replication folder:
+3) Edit line 2 of the config.yaml file in the root directory of this replication folder by adding the command that calls Stata from the command line.

-Software used, including version number as used.
-If the code is expected to run with a lower version number, that should be added.
-Any additional packages, including their version number or similar, as used.
-The computer hardware specification as used by the author, in terms of OS, CPU generation and quantity, memory and necessary disk space.
-If multiple computers were used, the specification for each should be identified.

-## Memory and runtime requirements

-TODO
+4) Make sure that you have all the `raw_data` files that the config.yaml expects.
+If necessary, adjust the path or file name in config.yaml.

+5) Run the code that creates the final data sets.
+Open your shell, navigate to the replication directory, and then run the data manipulation codes.
+This will create all data sets necessary to produce the tables and figures:
+    ```shell
+    source .venv/bin/activate
+    python data/make.py
+    ```
+6) Run the code that creates the tables and figures.
+Open your shell, navigate to the replication directory, and run
+    ```shell
+    source .venv/bin/activate
+    python analysis/make.py
+    ```
+7) (Optional) Compile the `analysis/output/tables_figures.tex` with your favorite tex editor.

 # List of Figures and Tables